Ripalda/Tandems/README.md

 SMARTS 2.9.5 is required only to generate a new set of random spectra.

-File "scs2.npy" can be used instead of SMARTS to load a set of binned spectra.
+File "lat40.npy" can be used instead of SMARTS to load a set of binned spectra.

-To get started, run file "how to use.py"
+To get started, see "HELP" file